OmSwami04/Stock-Inventory-Management-System/README.md

 **Om Swami**

 ---

 ## 📄 License

-This project is developed for educational and academic purposes.
+This project is for educational purposes only.